Abou Bakr Al-Mel

-Abou Bakr Ali Al-Mel (أبو بكر علي المل; born 15 November 1992), also known as Bako (باكو), is a Lebanese professional footballer who plays as a forward for club Tripoli.
+Abou Bakr Ali Al-Mel (أبو بكر علي المل; born 15 November 1992), also known as Bako (باكو), is a Lebanese professional footballer who plays as a forward for club Ijtimaii.

 Club career

 Nejmeh

 Abou Bakr made his debut in Lebanese Premier League with Nejmeh in 2011 as an 18-year-old and made five appearances with his came on 30 December 2011 in the match where Safa against Nejmeh when he was substituted in to replace Hassan Al Mohamed on minute 85, and able to make 5 appearances as a substitute for the club and had 38 minutes of play.

 Egtmaaey

 Abou Bakr signed for Al Egtmaaey Tripoli for the 2012–13 season.
 On 19 March 2013 he scored his first goal in his career and for Al-Shabab in a 5–3 win over Shabab Al-Ghazieh.
 He had 770 minutes played after had played 17 matches where he had 6 appearances as first eleven.